symfony/symfony-docs/book/forms.rst

         }
     }

-This new class contains all the directions needed to create the product form.
-The ``getName()`` method must return a unique identifier for the type.
+This new class contains all the directions needed to create the product form (note that the ``getName()`` method must return a unique identifier for the type).
 It can be used to quickly build a form object in the controller:

 .. code-block:: php